logo Government of Flanders Agentschap Innoveren & Ondernemen

 Facts and figures of MFF 2021-2027 and NextGenerationEU

-Main elements of the agreement
+Main elements of the package

 research and innovation, via Horizon Europe